-- In cases where noisy high speed satellite links are established, throughput obtained by TCP Reno end systems will be degraded, because of retransmissions and the fact that bandwidth will be wasted while the source tries to reach the receiver's advertised window size using the fast recovery or congestion avoidance algorithms.
-A possible solution to this that might increase the performance obtained by TCP over noisy satellite links is to modify TCP to handle retransmissions in a more efficient way.
-Simulation studies [11, 4], have shown that the implementation of a selective acknowledgment (SACK) TCP protocol can improve the performance over TCP Reno. - When traffic sources are competing for the same link and no traffic shaping is used, throughput drops dramatically.
+(SACK) TCP protocol can improve the performance over TCP Reno.

+- When traffic sources are competing for the same link and no traffic shaping is used, throughput drops dramatically.
 In this case, cells are dropped due to overflowed switch buffers and thus TCP retransmissions occur.
-This is much worse over the satellite environment, since TCP Reno will decrease the window size when multiple segment drops occur within one window, and fast recovery will not be fast enough due to the time needed for the sender to ramp up and reach the receiver's window size. - Traffic shaping will help to achieve higher peak values of throughput compared with unregulated transmissions from the traffic sources under congestion conditions. - Using experimental measurements we validated the simulation results for models representing scenarios 1, 2 and 3 with a small error.
-That means, simulation is an excellent way of predicting the performance of communication networks.
+This is much worse in the satellite environment, since TCP Reno will decrease the window size when multiple segment drops occur within one window, and fast recovery will not be fast enough due to the time needed for the sender to ramp up and reach the receiver's window size. - Traffic shaping at the user layer will help to achieve higher peak values of throughput compared with unregulated transmissions from the traffic sources under congestion conditions. - Using experimental measurements we validated the simulation models.

-Further performance experiments must be carried out to obtaining a better understanding of the OC-12 connectivity through ACTS.
-Also new TCP implementations must be applied in order to investigate how efficiently they can handle retransmissions caused by congestion or segment losses on noisy high speed satellite channels.
+Further performance experiments must be carried out to obtain a better understanding of the OC-12 connectivity through ACTS.
+New TCP implementations must be applied in order to investigate how efficiently they can handle retransmissions caused by congestion or segment losses on noisy high speed satellite channels.